aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 .. activecode:: ps_1_11
     :language: python

-    **11.** Write a program that uses the turtle module to draw something interesting.
+    **11.** Write a program that uses the turtle module to draw something.
 It doesn't have to be complicated, but draw something different than we did in the textbook or in class.
-(Optional but encouraged: post a screenshot of the artistic outcome to the Facebook group, or a short video of the drawing as it is created.)
+(Optional but encouraged: post a screenshot of the artistic outcome to Piazza, or a short video of the drawing as it is created.)
 (Hint: if you are drawing something complicated, it could get tedious to watch it draw over and over.
 Try setting ``.speed(10)`` for the turtle to draw fast, or ``.speed(0)`` for it to draw super fast with no animation.)
     ~~~~
     import turtle

 .. external:: ps1_dyu

-    Complete the `Demonstrate Your Understanding <https://umich.instructure.com/courses/108426/assignments/139248>`_ for this week.
+    Complete the `Demonstrate Your Understanding <https://umich.instructure.com/courses/150918/assignments/231785>`_ for this week.

 That's the end of the problem set.
-In the hidden code below, you will find the definitions of functions square, random_digit, and greeting that were used elsewhere in the problem set.
+In the hidden code below, you will find the definitions of functions that were used elsewhere in the problem set.
 They're hidden because you don't yet need to understand how function definitions work.
-But if you want a preview, feel free to click on Show/hide code.
+But if you want a preview, feel free to click on Show/Hide Code.

 .. activecode:: addl_functions
     :nopre: